 Justin McCarthy, CFP®, EA

-Justin is a CERTIFIED FINANCIAL PLANNER™ professional and an Enrolled Agent.
+Justin is a CERTIFIED FINANCIAL PLANNER® professional and an Enrolled Agent with the IRS.
 He holds life and health and property and casualty insurance licenses in various states including New York.
-Justin is also an NFLPA Registered Player Financial Advisor.

 Justin leverages his in-depth understanding of portfolio management and tax matters to develop financial planning and investment strategies for high-net-worth clients and professional athletes.
 He is also well-versed in risk management, including life, disability, and property and casualty insurance.

-Prior to joining Mariner Wealth Advisors, Justin worked for a consulting firm in New York for three years.
-While studying for his MBA, he worked at the Center for Wealth Preservation, providing financial planning, estate, insurance and investment advisory services.
+Prior to joining Mariner, Justin worked for a consulting firm in New York for three years.
+While studying for his MBA, he provided financial planning, estate, insurance and investment advisory services at the Center for Wealth Preservation.

-He has an MBA in finance and taxation from Fordham Graduate School of Business, where he graduated Beta Gamma Sigma with a specialization in personal financial planning.
-He has a Bachelor of Arts degree in economics from Boston College.
+Justin has a Bachelor of Arts degree in economics from Boston College and an MBA in finance and taxation from Fordham Graduate School of Business, where he graduated Beta Gamma Sigma with a specialization in personal financial planning.
+Justin is also an NFLPA Registered Player Financial Advisor.

 Accolades

-Justin is a member of the Friends of Mercy Medical Center Americorps and in his free time he enjoys golfing, cooking and coaching his three children.
+Justin is a member of the Friends of Mercy Medical Center AmeriCorps.
+In his free time, he enjoys golfing, cooking and coaching his three children.

 Justin’s Office